(tiotropium bromide and olodaterol) Inhalation Spray

-Did you repeat Turn, Open, Press (TOP) less than three times after inserting the cartridge?
-Repeat Turn, Open, Press (TOP) three times after inserting the cartridge as shown in steps 4 to 6 under “Prepare for first use”.
+Did you repeat Turn, Open, Press (TOP) less than 3 times after inserting the cartridge?
+Repeat Turn, Open, Press (TOP) 3 times after inserting the cartridge as shown in steps 4 to 6 under “Prepare for first use”.

-Is the dose indicator on the STIOLTO RESPIMAT pointing to 0?
+Is the dose indicator on the STIOLTO RESPIMAT pointing to 0 (zero)?
 You have used up all your medicine and the inhaler is locked.

 This Medication Guide and Instructions for Use has been approved by the U.S. Food and Drug Administration.